SysKitTeam/docs-point/requirements/permission-requirements.md

 When [connecting to a Microsoft 365 tenant](../set-up-point-data-center/deployment/connect-to-tenant.md) for the first time, **you must connect with a Global Administrator account.**

 **The first time you connect to your Microsoft 365 tenant, you will be prompted to consent** to a set of permissions that Syskit Point requires to function correctly.
-Additional prompts may show up in the future when installing a newer version of Syskit Point because of new functionality, and in consequence, potentially new required permissions.
+Additional prompts may appear in the future when installing a newer version of Syskit Point because of new functionality and, consequently, new permissions required.

 ![Microsoft 365 Global Admin Consent](../.gitbook/assets/permission-requirements-ga-consent.png)